Rod-Freedom/Rods-01-Challenge-MKTG/README.md

 ## Description

 This challenge is to test if I can pull, commit and push an existing code from a marketing agency website – along with the site assets, such as images – to a GitHub repository, so that I finally demonstrate that I can deploy a website.
+It was also a first taste of how to clean-up a code, to facilitate further improvements.

 ## Installation